artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 ### Embed code {#embed-code}

-An embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build in [!DNL Platform Launch].
-Each environment configuration automatically generates its own embed code, so you only need to copy and paste it into your site on the pages where you want [!DNL Platform Launch] to run.
+An embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build.
+Each environment configuration automatically generates its own embed code, so you only need to copy and paste it into your site on the pages where you want tags to run.

 When you view the installation instructions, you can choose to have the script load the library files synchronously or asynchronously.
-This setting is not persistent and does not reflect how you actually have implemented [!DNL Platform Launch] on your site.
+This setting is not persistent and does not reflect how you actually have implemented tags on your site.
 Rather, it is only meant to show the appropriate way to install the environment.

 >[!WARNING]
 >
->Depending on the contents of your [!DNL Platform Launch] library, the behavior of your rules and other elements can change between synchronous and asynchronous deployment.
+>Depending on the contents of your tag library, the behavior of your rules and other elements can change between synchronous and asynchronous deployment.
 It is therefore important to thoroughly test any changes you make.

 #### Asynchronous deployment